Leading @Tech

 blue circle icon with gold check mark in the middle to indicate a mandatory course Mandatory gold circular clock icon to indicate an asynchronous/online course Asynchronous/Online

-This track focuses on the essential administrative and managerial competencies that every people leader should master to effectively handle their day-to-day responsibilities.
+This category focuses on the essential administrative and managerial competencies that every people leader should master to effectively handle their day-to-day responsibilities.

 Foundational (Phase I) Phase II Phase III